 Functional group and bloom season: Androstephium breviflorum is a perennial forb.
 This geophyte reproduces from an underground spheric corm (Baldwin et al. 2002) and flowers from March to June (Pires 2017).

-Distribution in Mojave/Habitat: A. breviflorum grows in open desert scrub from 700 m to 1600 m in the eastern Mojave Desert (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Androstephium breviflorum grows in open desert scrub from 700 m to 1600 m in the eastern Mojave Desert (Baldwin et al. 2002).

 Flowers color and shape: White with blue midlines on petals; stellate.